Shuttle/shuttle-canstrap-samples/README.md

 ## Getting started

-Install the packages from the samples folder (where `package.json` resides):
+Open a command prompt and install the packages from the samples folder (where `package.json` resides):

 ```
 npm install